zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 Regardless of the method we used to setup RabbitMQ in Kubernetes, we should now be able to control and test our RabbitMQ cluster.

-We will use [PerfTest](https://rabbitmq.github.io/rabbitmq-perf-test/stable/htmlsingle/), a testing suite bundled with RabbitMQ, to verify simulate broker-use, measure performance of the system and perform failover testing.
+We will use [PerfTest](https://rabbitmq.github.io/rabbitmq-perf-test/stable/htmlsingle/), a testing suite bundled with RabbitMQ, to simulate broker use, measure performance of the system and perform failover testing.

 ### Example RabbitMQ policy for H/A

 First we will configure a queue-policy named `perf-test-with-ha` to:

   * match only queues that begin with `perf-test`
   * set the [ha-mode parameter](https://www.rabbitmq.com/ha.html#mirroring-arguments) to be exactly 2
   * locate the [queue-masters](https://www.rabbitmq.com/ha.html#behaviour) on whichever is the least loaded node